oomek/attractplus/Layouts.md

 -  `file_name` - Get/set the sound filename.
 -  `volume` 🔶 - Get/set the volume of played sound.
 Range is `[0...100]`.
--  `playing` - Get/set whether the sound is currently playing (boolean).
+-  `playing` - [boolean] Get/set whether the sound is currently playing.
--  `loop` - Get/set whether the sound should be looped (boolean).
+-  `loop` - [boolean] Get/set whether the sound should be looped.
 -  `pitch` - Get/set the sound pitch (float).
 Default value is `1`.
 -  `x` - Get/set the x position of the sound.
 Default value is `0`.
 -  `y` - Get/set the y position of the sound.
 Default value is `0`.